THE INTERNATIONAL MEMORIAL FOR THE BATTLE OF THE ATLANTIC 1939-45

 - The British Armed Forces.
 Royal Navy and Royal Marines, the Army and the Royal Air Force

 - Allied Armed Forces.
-Canada, Norway, Netherlands, Belgium, France, Poland, Brazil, Australia, New Zealand, the Soviet Union and the United States participated.
+Canada, Norway, Netherlands, Belgium, France, Poland, Brazil, Australia, New Zealand, South Africa, the Soviet Union and the United States participated.

 - Former adversaries.
 Germany, Italy.